 This document provides policy guidelines pertaining to standardized assessment practices in California's adult literacy programs.
-It also fulfills the mandate from the U.S. Department of Education (ED): Division of Adult Education and Literacy (DAEL) that each state receiving Workforce Investment Act, Title II (WIA): Adult Education and Family Literacy Act (AEFLA) funding develop, publish, and implement, on an annual basis, a written assessment policy (Federal Register January 14, 2008; and ED:DAEL December 2008 Checklist for Reviewing State Assessment Policies and Practices).
+It also fulfills the mandate from the U.S. Department of Education (ED): Office of Career, Technical, and Adult Education (OCTAE) that each state receiving Workforce Innovation and Opportunity Act, Title II (WIOA): Adult Education and Family Literacy Act (AEFLA) funding develop, publish, and implement, on an annual basis, a written assessment policy (Federal Register January 14, 2008; and ED:OCTAE December 2008 Checklist for Reviewing State Assessment Policies and Practices).
 These regulations require states to describe the assessments local programs are to use, when local programs are to administer pre-tests and post-tests, training requirements for assessments, and assessment administration and reporting requirements.

-The California Department of Education (CDE), requires all eligible adult literacy program providers to use the Comprehensive Adult Student Assessment Systems (CASAS) standardized assessment instruments, and TOPSpro® Enterprise data collection and reporting software to report educational gain benchmarks by educational functioning levels.
+The California Department of Education (CDE), requires all eligible adult literacy program providers to use the Comprehensive Adult Student Assessment Systems (CASAS) standardized assessment instruments, and Tracking of Programs and Students (TOPSpro®) Enterprise data collection and reporting software to report educational gain benchmarks by educational functioning levels.

 The CASAS standardized assessment instruments are the only state approved instruments used for state and federal reporting requirements.
 The use of common assessment instruments based on the same standard score scale provides the National Reporting System (NRS) standardized data and progress reports across all of California's adult literacy providers.
-All learners1, including distance learners, who receive 12 or more hours of instruction, must have a valid CASAS pre-test score to be entered into the NRS Federal Report Tables.
+All learners1, including distance learners, who receive 12 or more hours of instruction must have a valid CASAS pre-test score to be entered into the NRS Federal Report Tables.